regulondbunam/regulondb-docs/00_about_policies/about_us.md

 It is used globally by researchers in **microbiology**, **bioinformatics**, **computational biology**, **data science**, and **education**, and it plays a central role in validating tools, training models, and benchmarking pipelines.

-In recent years its been widely used as the source for reliable knowledge to assess novel HT methods.
+In recent years its been widely used as the source for reliable knowledge **to assess novel HT methods**.
 Users can filter the desired methodological sources, for instance excluding all HT- methodologies, or specfic ones-, apply the confidence calculator, and get the high and low confidence level sets.
 This prevents circularity in the testing vs validating methods.

 <br>